Silence: Lectures and Writings

-Silence: Lectures and Writings is a book by American experimental composer John Cage (1912–1992), first published in 1961 by Wesleyan University Press.
+Silence: Lectures and Writings is a book by American avant-garde composer John Cage (1912–1992), first published in 1961 by Wesleyan University Press.
 Silence is a collection of essays and lectures Cage wrote during the period from 1939 to 1961.

+Into the 21st-century, Silence has continued interest from artists, with British music journalist Paul Morley calling it "a timeless book about ideas that is itself full of ideas" in 2017.

+Contents

 The contents of the book is as follows: